thoughtbot/superglue/docs/client-updates.md

 ## Advanced Redux Scenarios

-The combination of `useSetFragment`, [Fragments, and useSetContent](./fragments.md), would be able to handle most of your state management needs.
+The combination of `useUpdateFragment`, `useUpdateContent`, and [Fragments](./fragments.md), would be able to handle most of your state management needs.
 For even more advanced use cases, we have [conveniences](./redux.md) for you if you decide to use Redux as your state management solution.